MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 <!-- ====================================================================== -->
-## How developers can add value to search within the workplace (Microsoft Build 2021)
+## Microsoft Search - How developers can add value to search within the workplace (Microsoft Build 2021)

 May 26, 2021

 https://www.youtube.com/watch?v=T2XJY_BPzKA

-How to make popular resources such as Salesforce, Service Now, and Microsoft Dynamics searchable from your web browser, the Windows search box, or from your company sites with an embedded search box.
+How to make popular resources such as Salesforce, Service Now, and Microsoft Dynamics searchable from your web browser, from the Windows search box, or from your company sites by using an embedded Search box based on Microsoft Search.

+Microsoft Search is a simple intelligent search that helps you find information across Microsoft 365 and your organization.
+This is the native search you'll see today in your Microsoft 365 apps and services, bringing one capability across search experience in a consistent and contextual way.

 See also:
 * [Microsoft Search admin documentation](/microsoftsearch)

 <!-- ====================================================================== -->
-## State of the Platform
+## Web Platform - State of the Platform

 May 25, 2021